cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 When this message is processed the following actions occur:
 - At execution, the specified amount of delegation disappear from the account and share tokens are provided.

+### `MsgDisableTokenizeShares`

+The `MsgDisableTokenizeShares` message is used to disable the ability to tokenize stake.
+When tokenization is disabled, a lock is placed on the account, effectively preventing the conversion of any of their delegations.
+Re-enabling tokenization would initiate the removal of the lock, but the process is not immediate.
+The lock removal is queued, with the lock itself persisting throughout the unbonding period.
+Following the completion of the unbonding period, the lock would be completely removed, restoring the account's ablility to tokenize.
+For LST protocols that enable the lock, this delay better positions the base layer to coordinate a recovery in the event of an exploit.

+When this message is processed the following actions occur:
+- a lock is placed on the account, preventing tokenization of any of the account's delegations.
+The tokenize share lock store is implemented by keying on the account address and storing a timestamp as the value.
+The timestamp is empty when the lock is set.

+### `MsgEnableTokenizeShares`

+The `MsgEnableTokenizeShares` message begins the re-allowing of tokenizing shares for an address, which will complete after the unbonding period.
+The time at which the lock is completely removed is returned in the response.

+When this message is processed the following actions occur:
+- The tokenize share lock timestamp gets populated with the unlock completion time.
+The tokenize share lock store, implemented by keying on the account address and storing a timestamp as the value.